projecthorus/tawhiri/docs/api.rst

 There is a single endpoint, http://predict.cusf.co.uk/api/v1/, to which ``GET`` requests must be made with request parameters in the query string.

+The SondeHub hosted version of this API is available at: https://api.v2.sondehub.org/tawhiri

 Profiles
 ~~~~~~~~